ionous/tapestry/docs/content/_index.md

 Tapestry is therefore inspired by the world of interactive fiction and owes a lot in particular to [Inform 7](http://inform7.com/).
 For that reason, the default game world for Tapestry attempts to provide a similar set of game rules as Inform.
 And, Tapestry tries to provide a similar ( if less extensive ) way to model a game world using English-like sentences.

 It is *not* a goal to match Inform's amazing natural language programming environment. ( Nor is it a goal to run on z-machines. )  It *is* however a goal to be able to play some "Inform-like" stories with similar results.
-Tapestry *extends* interactive fiction into any game genre.
+The hope is to bring interactive fiction into any game genre.